mmoore483/project1-htmlcss/README.md

 Reasons a user may visit a site:

 - A user is interested in site details such as:
-    - Location of the site
+    - Location of the monument
-    - How to get to the site
+    - How to get to the monument
-    - Accessibility and facilities at the site
+    - Accessibility and facilities at the monument
     - Opening times
-    - Guided tour options for the site
+    - Guided tour options for the monument
-    - Prices for visiting the site
+    - Prices for visiting the monument

 - A user may also wish to make an enquiry and find out more about:
     - Bookings
-    - History of the site
+    - History of the monument
     - Ask for accessibility aids
     - General question

-- A user may be interested in the history of the site
+- A user may be interested in the history of the monument

 Reasons for the site:

 - Increase visitor numbers to Penshaw Monument by providing easy access to information in a minimalistic fashion

 ## Scope

-Not all of the user reasons will be implemented into the site at this time.

 A user can expect: